June 8, 2021

 We hope you’ll come explore all the advantages to retiring at Kendal-Crosslands Communities, including the tax advantages!
 And many thanks to Bumpers & Company for providing us with up-to-date information on the tax differences between Pennsylvania and Delaware!

 Please remember that everyone’s finances are different.
-The material provide here is for informational purposes only and not for the purpose of providing legal advice, Please consult with your attorney or financial advisor to see how this information may be applicable to you.
+The material provided here is for informational purposes only and not for the purpose of providing legal advice, Please consult with your attorney or financial advisor to see how this information may be applicable to you.